search-rug/search-rug.github.io/_projects/5-sutoyo-nlp-td.md

   members:
   - a.capiluppi@rug.nl
   - e.sutoyo@rug.nl
-short: This project aims to increase the accuracy of automatic classification and, through it, eliminate a significant portion of the costs relating to technical debt detection.
+description: This project aims to increase the accuracy of automatic classification and, through it, eliminate a significant portion of the costs relating to technical debt detection.
 status: In Progress